sanderv32/qmk_firmware/keyboards/keychron/k6/rgb/v2/ansi/readme.md

     make keychron/k6/rgb/v2/ansi:via

 Enabled in this version:
-* In this version the ESC key for MacOS is replaced by a Tapdance key.
-Single press gives the backtick and together with SHIFT the tilde, double tap is ESC.
+* In this version the ESC key for MacOS is replaced by a the backtick and together with SHIFT the tilde
+* Capslock is the ESC key
+* Double tap left shift is now Capslock
 * Enabled Bluetooth
 * Enabled Bootmagic
 * Enabled VIA